-I led a very active previous life in the Philippines as a writer and editor of stories for children.
-I even edited an awesome, award-winning children’s magazine.
-But mostly, I wrote stories.
+Natasha is known in the Philippines as a writer and editor of stories for children.
+She even edited an awesome, award-winning children’s magazine.
+But mostly, she wrote stories.
 Some of them became picture books.
 Some got together with other stories to form anthologies.
 Others appeared in magazines.
 And a few led short lives as story books published by nonprofit organizations.
 Meet some of the gang here.

-My lifetime membership in the crazy cat lady club bore early fruit.
-In 1992, I wrote a story about a black kitten’s search for a home, the odd and not-so-nice people it meets, and a little girl who just wants a friend.
-My story won the Alfredo Navarro Salanga Writers’ Prize that year.
+In 1992, Natasha wrote a story about a black kitten’s search for a home, the odd and not-so-nice people it meets, and a little girl who just wants a friend.
+The story won the Alfredo Navarro Salanga Writers’ Prize that year.
 The paper-cut illustrations by Ferdinand Guevarra won the Alcala Illustrators’ Prize the following year.
-Ang Itim ng Kuting is published by Adarna Books.

 This story won first place in the Short Story for Children in Filipino category of the 1991 Don Carlos Palanca Memorial Awards for Literature.
 The tale was first anthologized in Gintong Habihan (The Golden Loom) before being published by Lampara Books as a picture book.